mariomarroquim/rails_application_service/README.md

 ## Usage

-The `ApplicationService::Base` class provides a standard interface for calling service objects.
-It defines a class method `call` that initializes a new instance of the service object and invokes its `call` instance method.
-The `call` method can accept any number of arguments, which are passed to the initializer of the service object.
-You can define attributes and validations just like in Active Record, using the same syntax and conventions.
+The `ApplicationService::Base` class provides a standard interface for calling service objects with robust type handling and validations.
+It leverages `ActiveModel::API` for initialization with keyword arguments, `ActiveModel::Attributes` for type casting, and `ActiveModel::Validations` for input validation.

 ### Example of a basic service:
 ```ruby